strangerstudios/pmpro-invite-only/readme.txt

 1. Upload the `pmpro-invite-only` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Set the $pmpro_invite_only_levels array to set which levels should require and generate codes.
+1. Set the $pmpro_invite_only_levels array and (optional) PMPROIO_INVITE_CODES constant to set which levels should require and generate codes.

 == Frequently Asked Questions ==